jjanvier/kata-starter/README.md

 # Mars Rover: tests and architecture kata

-⚠️⚠️ Please, do not open the folder `tests/AlmostHidden` until asked to do so.
+⚠️⚠️ Please, do not open the folder `tests/Exercice2` until asked to do so.

+Checkout the branch `mars-rover-architecture`.

 This kata is based on the traditional [Mars Rover kata](https://code.google.com/archive/p/marsrovertechchallenge/), but with a twist.

 The implementation has already been coded.
-The CLI `KataStarter\OrderMarsRoverCli` allows to order several Mars rovers to make them move and turn.
+The CLI `OrderMarsRoverCli` allows to order several Mars rovers to make them move and turn.

 ## How to use?